UseAlloy/api-interview/weather-over-time/README.md

 Candidates will create an API endpoint which takes in a start and end location (ideally something which can be "geocoded"), and a mode of transportation (e.g. `car`, `bicycle`, or `walking`) and returns an hourly (or optionally custom interval) weather forecast which includes, at minimum, the temperature, percent chance precipitation, and location (latitude and longitude) at each hour (or custom interval).

 We've already set up a connection with the DarkSky API for weather and created a function that retrieves weather data for a list of locations and times.
-It will be up to you to get directions data from a maps API (Google Maps, MapQuest, or similar) and wrangle those directions into something that we can get the weather for.
+It will be up to you to get directions data from the MapQuest API and wrangle those directions into something that we can get the weather for.
 Exactly how the API response looks will be up to you.
 You may encounter a bug in the existing code along the way!

 Your API may look something like this:
 ### Request: